MicrosoftLearning/mslearn-databricks/Instructions/LA-02-Explore-data.md

    The native methods of the dataframe object you used previously enable you to query and analyze data quite effectively.
 However, many data analysts are more comfortable working with SQL syntax.
 Spark SQL is a SQL language API in Spark that you can use to run SQL statements, or even persist data in relational tables.

    The code you just ran creates a relational *view* of the data in a dataframe, and then uses the **spark.sql** library to embed Spark SQL syntax within your Python code and query the view and return the results as a dataframe.

-## Run SQL code in a cell

-1. While it’s useful to be able to embed SQL statements into a cell containing PySpark code, data analysts often just want to work directly in SQL.
-Add a new code cell and use it to run the following code.

-    ```sql
-   %sql

-   SELECT YEAR(OrderDate) AS OrderYear,
-          SUM((UnitPrice * Quantity) + Tax) AS GrossRevenue
-   FROM salesorders
-   GROUP BY YEAR(OrderDate)
-   ORDER BY OrderYear;
-    ```

-    Observe that:

-    - The ``%sql` line at the beginning of the cell (called a magic) indicates that the Spark SQL language runtime should be used to run the code in this cell instead of PySpark.
-    - The SQL code references the **salesorder** view that you created previously.
-    - The output from the SQL query is automatically displayed as the result under the cell.

-> **Note**: For more information about Spark SQL and dataframes, see the [Spark SQL documentation](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html).

 ## View results as a visualization